blitzbrian/blitzbrian/README.md

 - 👋 Hi, I’m @dazerstudio
 - 🏳  I'm dutch
-- 💻 I'm currently working on Hoogeland-Pauzes, Textcast
+- 💻 I'm currently working on Hoogeland-Pauzes, Hoogeland-Menu.
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Svelte
 - 💞️ I’m looking to collaborate on any cool projects you have